Saikiran-M-L/weather-prediction-ml-app/README.md

 # 🌦️ Weather Prediction for Major German Cities

-This project builds a **machine learning pipeline** to predict weather conditions (temperature, humidity, precipitation, windspeed, feelslike, pressure, description, and icon) for five major German cities:
+This is a full-stack machine learning project that predicts weather conditions (temperature, humidity, windspeed, etc.) for a specified city and date.
+It uses a two-stage ML pipeline and provides a web interface for interaction.

 - 🏙️ Hamburg
 - 🏙️ Berlin